Blog>Expert Advice>Top home maintenance tips for summer

 Whether you've got decking, a patio, an array of flower beds, or a mixture of everything, keep on top of your summer garden maintenance by de-weeding, cleaning, and landscaping where needed.
 While you're at it, trim your hedges and bushes to prevent overgrowth, and polish your garden accessories in time for guests.

 Depending on the design you want and the materials you need, the cost of garden landscaping varies.
-However, expect to budget at least £1k for most comprehensive projects.
-In terms of weeding, expect to pay a gardener around £30 per hour.
-Read our full guide on the cost of weeding here.
+In terms of weeding, expect to pay a gardener £30+ per hour.

-To return your decking to its former glory, read our tips on how to clean decking, and check out our blog on cleaning a stained patio – everything you need to know for expert advice on restoring your patio area.
+To return your decking to its former glory, read our tips on how to clean decking, and check out our guide on cleaning a stained patio for expert advice on restoring your patio area.

 Give internal walls a fresh lick of paint

-Along with your external walls, your internal walls could use some love while you’re spending less time inside.
-Summer also means you can leave your windows and doors open, which equals faster drying times for your internal walls and fewer paint fumes to inhale for you.
+Along with your external walls, your internal walls could use some love while you're spending less time inside.
+Summer also means you can leave your windows and doors open, which means faster drying times and fewer paint fumes to inhale for you.

-Consequently, consider purchasing some fresh paint and giving your rooms a mini-makeover.
 Maybe now is the time for that feature wall?
 How about a lounge revamp?
-Or maybe some new tiles to inject some style back into your kitchen?

 Thoroughly clean your loft and/or basement